 - Prescription drug costs

 Because the family home is often the only asset a Medicaid recipient owns that would significantly cover medical costs, the estate recovery process may involve taking and selling your house.
-The best way to avoid that devastating loss for your family is to come up with an estate plan well in advance that protects everything you’ve acquired during your life.
+The best way to avoid that devastating loss for your family is to come up with an estate plan with the help of an experienced New York estate planning lawyer well in advance that protects everything you’ve acquired during your life.

 The good news is that some assets are completely exempt from recovery if your family goes through the probate process after you pass away.
 Anything that is meant to be dispersed to a named beneficiary is usually safe from Medicaid, as are: